Yucao42/AES_GCM/README.md

 ## GCM-AES implementation in Verilog

 This is a "pipelined" version of hardware implementaion in system-verilog.
 Here I pipeline the key expansion process into 8 steps to address the SLACK problem.
 This implements encryption in 110MHz.
 Throughput is 128bits * 250M = 32 Gbps.
 Worst SLACK is 0.04 ns.
+[Reference] (https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf).

 ## Usage